sevrjukov/BSC-Exam-Payment-Tracker/README.txt

 INTRODUCTION

-The application is Java, Maven-based application built using Spring framework, in particular Spring Boot components, allowing easy assembly and usage.
+The application is a Java application built using Spring framework, in particular Spring Boot components, allowing easy assembly and usage.
+Maven is used for dependency management and binaries building.

 APPLICATION ASSEMBLY INSTRUCTIONS

 Pre-requisites:

-1. Java JDK version 8 is installed
+1. Java JDK version 8 is installed.
-2. Maven version 3 is installed
+2. Maven version 3 is installed.
-3. The computer has internet connection to allow 3rd party library downloads from Maven repositories.
+3. The computer has an internet connection to allow 3rd party library downloads from Maven repositories.

 How to build: